 - verbose (bool) If True, then the string representation consists of nested functions.
-Otherwise, the string representation is an algebraic equation.
-Defaults to False. - labeler An object that generates string labels for variables in the expression tree.
-Defaults to None.
+Otherwise, the string representation is an infix algebraic equation.
+Defaults to False. - labeler An object that generates string labels for non-constant in the expression tree.
+Defaults to None. - smap A SymbolMap instance that stores string labels for non-constant nodes in the expression tree.
+Defaults to None. - compute\values (bool) If True, then fixed expressions are evaluated and the string representation of the resulting value is returned.